Orson, Iowa

 Orson is an unincorporated community in Harrison County, in the U.S. state of Iowa.

 History

 Orson was laid out in 1899 when the railroad was extended to that point.
 The community was named for Orson Pratt Edmonds.
 A post office was established at Orson in 1900, and remained in operation until it was discontinued in 1957.

 Orson's population in 1925 was 35.
+The population was also 35 in 1940.